 The Trilogy: Sita’s Fire

 Vrinda began “Shadows of the Sun Dynasty” from Internet cafes in India.
 As she was writing the Sita’s Fire trilogy, she earned a degree in English from the University of Florida.
 She married Vish.
 They had a baby, and are expecting their second child this July.
 Now, she has gained confidence as a prolific writer.
-“Queen of the Elements” will be available August 8.
+“Queen of the Elements” will be available on August 8.
 Then, the third in the series will be released in 2019.
 She acknowledges mom was always right.

-“I think in some ways she knew me better than I knew myself, because her request really compelled me to start my creative journey as an author.
-In hindsight, I can see that my mom encouraged me in this direction, because I was always writing something or the other and an avid reader.
+“I think in some ways she knew me better than I knew myself because her request really compelled me to start my creative journey as an author.
+In hindsight, I can see that my mom encouraged me in this direction because I was always writing something or the other and an avid reader.
 It took more than 10 years for me to settle into my confidence as a writer, and that journey will perhaps continue lifelong.
 But I’ve at least grown past paralyzingly self-doubt into a mature ability to even critique and edit my own work.”